 So take care of your whole body with our arsenal of Bay Area health and wellness resources including yoga and fitness classes, healthy meal plans, relaxing massages, energy healers, chiropractors, sound baths, and even holistic vets for your BFF.
 We've curated the best of it all.
 Go forth, and be well.

-(From the editors: This guide was originally published in January 2017 and has been updated to reflect the latest news and closures.)
+(From the editors: This guide was originally published in January 2017 and has been updated in 2018 to reflect the latest news and closures.)

 Stretch + Sweat: The Best Yoga, Pilates + Fitness Classes in the Bay Area